backdrop-contrib/views_conditional/README.txt

   - Empty
   - Not empty

-Views conditionals allows you to output text based on the result of the condition.
+Views Conditional allows you to output text based on the result of the condition.

 Installation: